surrealdb/examples/README.md

 - `server/`: This directory contains the backend server code, written in Node.js and Express.
 - `client/`: This directory contains the frontend client code, built using React.

+## Before commiting

+We enforce linting rules in this repository.
+Please make sure to run `pnpm lint --fix` before you commit and ensure that every issue is fixed.

 ## Getting Started

 Follow these steps to get the project up and running: